The Ultimate Guide to Grocery Stores in Mexico

 Stocking up when you find your favorite foods

 When you find your favorite food at a store (for some of you, it might be that jar of Skippy Peanut Butter you love), make sure you stock up.
-You might think that because it is in stock one week, it’ll permanently find its way to that grocer’s shelves.
+You might think that because it is in stock for one week, it’ll permanently find its way to that grocer’s shelves.
 But you would be mistaken to think that.
 In some cases, even Mexican brands are never re-stocked.
-So if you find something you love, and you see it on a shelf, stock up!
+So, if you find something you love and you see it on a shelf, stock up!

 Bagging your bags is done for tips